Sir-Dazzling/Sir-Dazzling/README.md

 Nice to meet you, ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)

-I am a fullstack software enginneer, passionate in building quality solutions and exploring modern innovations in technology.
+I am a fullstack software developer, passionate in building quality solutions and exploring modern innovations in technology.

 As a software enginner, i possess an obsessive attention to detail, and undying love in building solutions that make a difference